sei-international/LEAPMacro.jl/docs/src/params.md

 ![Freedonia sector_parameters file](assets/images/sector_parameters.png)

 ## [Time series](@id params-time-series)
 The structure of the time series file is shown below.
 It contains several parameters: the world growth rate, the world inflation rate, the growth rate of the working-age population, the exchange rate, and parameters for the [labor productivity calculation](@ref dynamics-labor-prod).

+Only the `working_age_gr` column is required -- each of the others is optional, so they are bracketed.
+  * If either the `world_gr` or `world_infl_rate` columns are missing, then the corresponding default value from the [configuration file](@ref config-global-econ) is applied for all years;
-The final four columns are optional, so they are bracketed.
-If the `exchange_rate` column is missing, then it defaults to a constant exchange rate.
-If the final three columns are missing, then the default values from the [configuration file](@ref config-empl-labprod-wage) are applied for all years.
+  * If the `exchange_rate` column is missing, then it defaults to a constant exchange rate;
+  * If any of the `KV_coeff`, `KV_intercept`, or `labor_prod_gr` columns is missing, then the corresponding default value from the [configuration file](@ref config-empl-labprod-wage) is applied for all years.

 !!! info "Exchange rates and supply-use tables"
     Supply-use tables have entries that are all in the same currency, usually but not always the national (domestic) currency.
 Exchange rates express the domestic currency in terms of a foreign currency, such as the US dollar, the Euro, the Yen, or a mixture of currencies (a currency "basket").
 In Macro, exchange rates are converted into an index to ensure consistent currency units.